In this article, you can find information about the following:

 Basic information about the asset will be found at the top of the metadata sidebar.
 It is immediately visible and contains information such as the asset name, description, file type, file size, color space, and dimensions, as well as the date of upload and the user that uploaded the asset.

-This information normally is included in the asset metadata upon upload and is considered native metadata.
+This information is normally included in the asset metadata upon upload and is considered native metadata.
 The editor can only change the file name and description in this category.

 Legal information

-This section can contain the copyright notice, and licenses, as well as mention the creator of the asset.
+This section can contain the copyright notice and licenses, as well as mention the creator of the asset.

 These fields can also be edited in bulk from the library overview.